spockele/palila_gui/README.md

 limitations under the License.

 ### Citation
-If you use this code in scientific research, please cite it as below:
+If you use this code for published research, please cite it as below:
 ```
 Pockelé, J.S.
 (2024).
 Graphical User Interface for the Psychoacoustic Listening Laboratory (PALILA GUI) (version v1.0.0).
 Zenodo.
 DOI: 10.5281/zenodo.11028965.
 ```